Israeli attack on Doha

 On 9 September 2025, during the Gaza war, the Israel Defense Forces (IDF) conducted an airstrike in the Leqtaifiya district of Qatar's capital Doha, targeting the leadership of Hamas, housed in a Qatari government residential complex, as it met to discuss an active ceasefire proposal presented by the United States.
 The attack killed and injured Hamas members, Qatari security forces, and multiple civilians.
 The attack was Israel's first known attack in Qatar, and its first direct strike on a Gulf Cooperation Council member.

-According to reports, the intended targets included four senior Hamas figures: Khalil al-Hayya; Zaher Jabarin; Muhammad Ismail Darwish; Khaled Mashal.
-Those targeted were involved in negotiations for a ceasefire to the Gaza war and an Israeli-Palestinian prisoner-hostage exchange.
-The Times of Israel reported on 11 September that early security assessments by Israel were that the strike failed to achieve its objective of striking all of the intended Hamas leaders, but said the reports had not been confirmed.
+According to reports, the intended targets included four senior Hamas figures: Khalil al-Hayya, Zaher Jabarin, Muhammad Ismail Darwish and Khaled Mashal.
+Those targeted were involved in negotiations for a ceasefire to the Gaza war and an Israeli–Palestinian prisoner–hostage exchange.
+The Israeli security establishment assessed that the strike aimed at assassinating Hamas leaders failed.

 The attack was celebrated by politicians inside Israel, whose government said it was in response to the Ramot Junction shooting the day before.
 The attack was described by Qatar as an act of state terrorism.
 It was widely condemned internationally, including by the United Nations Security Council with U.S. backing.

 Background

 Israel–Qatar relations and support for Hamas

 Qatar had been hosting Hamas's political leadership since 2012, when senior figures, including Khaled Mashal—then chairman of the Hamas Political Bureau—relocated from Syria during the Syrian civil war.
 According to Qatari officials, the move followed a request from the United States to facilitate indirect communication with the group.
 Qatar also said that Israel itself requested Qatar to host Hamas leaders for the purposes of negotiations.
 Other senior members based in Doha have included Ismail Haniyeh, Khalil al-Hayya, and Mousa Abu Marzouk.
 Similarly, Qatar also previously hosted the Taliban in Doha, again at the request of the United States.

 Concurrently with the above, Qatar had been an important financial backer of the Hamas government in the Gaza Strip, having transferred more than $1.8 billion to it over the years.
 Beginning in 2018, Qatar transferred monthly payments of roughly US $30 million to the Gaza Strip in coordination with Israel and the United States.
 According to Israeli and Qatari officials, these funds were intended for humanitarian purposes, which includes fuel purchases, civil-service salaries, and assistance to low-income families, and were monitored under arrangements approved by the Israeli government.
-Analysts note that Israel tolerated the transfers to maintain stability in Gaza and avert a humanitarian crisis rather than as political support for Hamas.
+Defence analysts said that the transfers were made to calm tensions between Israel and Gaza.
 According to Prime Minister Benjamin Netanyahu, the reason for allowing the aid was humanitarian.